eternalshash/Research.IIT/README.md

 1. **Understanding the Data**
    - Analyze the given multi-dimensional spreadsheet data to understand variability and gene expression changes.
+   - Go through all the data and understand what is needed and what isn't
+   - Make basic models and start rigorous documentation protocols

 2. **Implementing Regression Model (Part 1)**
    - Create a preliminary clustering and association-based model using supervised learning techniques.